 Credits and curatorial team

-The exhibition was designed by Sandra Gagné, Head of Exhibitions Production, MMFA.
+The exhibition was designed by Sandra Gagné, former Head of Exhibitions Production, MMFA.

 The Arts of One World is presented by the Montreal Museum of Fine Arts, thanks to the outstanding support of Stephan Crétier and Stéphany Maillery.

 The MMFA acknowledges the contribution of the Ministère de la Culture et des Communications to the realization of this project as well as that of the Canada Council for the Arts (New Chapter program), the Government of Canada and the Conseil des arts de Montréal (Impressions artist residency).
 It also underscores the important collaboration of the Centre de conservation du Québec.

 The MMFA thanks all of its donors who, from Frederick Cleveland Morgan onwards, have enriched the encyclopedic collection – notably including works of archaeology, world cultures and contemporary art, near and far – as well as the private and institutional lenders for their participation.